 Aurora Clipper Rocket Glider Kit

 The Aurora Clipper RC Rocket glider kit is a sleek fast looking design that is very easy to fly.
-It features a low mounted delta wing with dihedral, a plastic nose cone, 2″ white tubing for the body and depron wing and tail surfaces.
+It features a low mounted delta wing with dihedral, a plastic nose cone, white tubing for the body and depron wing and tail surfaces.
 It has a light wing loading giving it a very nice glide and easy/stable boost, and the dihedral helps keep it level unless you give it a turn command.
 Construction is very simple and takes about an hour and a half.
 Wing elevons are pre-hinged and spars are pre-installed.
 The body tube is pre-slotted for the tail surface and rail buttons are side mounted to avoid catching on the ground during landing.
-You will need two 10 gram type servos, two 12″-18″ servo extensions, a receiver, and a small 500mah single cell lipo battery.
+You will need two 10 gram type servos, two 16″-18″ servo extensions, a receiver, and a small 500mah single cell lipo battery.
 You will need a transmitter with delta or elevon mixing.
-Stickershock23.com has cut vinyl decal sets that will fit this model shown in the gallery below.
-Contact them, they can customize as well.
-Specs: 37″ length, 22″ wingspan, 11.25 oz rtf, for 24mm E-6 single use or reloadable motors.
+Cut vinyl decal sets that will fit this model shown are available HERE .
+Specs: 36″ length, 23″ wingspan, 10.5 oz rtf, for 24mm E-6 single use or reloadable motors.

 Please refer to the General Information Link above then read the instructions completely before starting assembly.
 The assembly photos are for general reference but may not include every step in the instructions.
 If you want hardcopy to work from, all you have to do is click/drag/select and copy all of the text below, open word and paste with “keep original format” and it looks exactly like it does online then you can print it.